zztop101/ng-password-helper/README.md

 ## Introduction

 "AngularPasswordRules" is an Angular 2 component that helps users enter a password that matches the sites password policy.
-Useful on the change password screen.
 Some default rules have been provided or can easily customise.

 ## Installation